An automatic system to detect equivalence between iterative algorithms: Preliminaries

 Realizations can be non-minimal when the transfer function has factors that cancel from both the numerator and denominator.
 For example, the following pair of state-space equations both have the same transfer function:

 We can detect when two optimization algorithms are equivalent, even when one has additional (redundant) state variables, by computing their minimal realizations.
-This strategy shows that algorithms \ref{algo3} and \ref{algo4} are equivalent.
+This strategy shows that \cref{algo3,algo4} are equivalent.

 \titleparagraph{Inverse of state-space realization} Consider a state-space system $\bH$ with realization \cref{eqp4} and for which $m=p$ (input and output dimension are the same).
 Is it possible to find a state-space system $\bH^{-1}$ that maps $\by$ back to $\bu$?
 It turns out this is possible if and only if $D$ is invertible.
 In this case, the transfer function of $\bH^{-1}$ is $\hat H^{-1}(z)$, a matrix whose entries are rational functions of $z$.
-We write the state-space realization of the inverse system $\bH^{-1}$ as
+One possible state-space realization of the inverse system $\bH^{-1}$ is